Television in Sweden: History

 Cable television started becoming common in the 1980s.
 At this time, the cable companies also started relaying international satellite channels.
 The first Swedish-language satellite channel was TV3 which started in December 1987.
 Two other early satellite channels were Nordic Channel (later known as Kanal 5), which started in 1989 and TV4, which was launched in 1990.
 The arrival of commercial satellite channels fueled a debate on allowing advertising on terrestrial services.
 Eventually, it was decided that a commercial channel would be allowed to broadcast terrestrially.
 TV4 won the rights to broadcast terrestrially during the autumn of 1991 and subsequently launched in March 1992.

 Other cable channels available to receive in Sweden at the time included FilmNet (1985), TV1000 (1989), ZTV (1991), TV21 (1993), TV6 (1994), TV8 (1997) and Viasat Sport (1999).

 Sweden was one of the first countries in the world to launch digital terrestrial television in April 1999.
 The arrival of digital television in the country has caused the number of television channels to multiply.
 The first high-definition television channel targeting the Nordic countries was C More HD, which launched in 2005.
 SVT and TV4 made their first high-definition broadcasts in 2006.
 The shutdown of the PAL analogue service in Sweden started on September 19, 2005, and was finished on October 15, 2007.

+Boxer quit the digital terrestrial platform on 2 January 2025, leaving only the free-to-air channels: the SVT channels and the main TV4 channel.
+Later, on 12 January 2026, TV4 shut down its terrestrial broadcasts after over thirty years.